Morsmalleo/AhMyth/INSTRUCTIONS.md

 and AhMyth will build a Standalone payload using the default AhMyth port, 42474.

-If you face any errors with Decompiling, Building or Signing, then refer to the TROUBLESHOOT.md
+If you face any errors with Building or Signing, then refer to the TROUBLESHOOT.md

 ### Binding